Watts-College/crj-507-spring-2024/schedule.md

 ## Lab Assignment

-Lab-01 will provide you the opportunity to start thinking about networks and get your "feet wet" in social network analysis.
-For the first lab, you will construct a network of your own that you will work with it throughout the term.
+In this lab you will provide you the opportunity to start thinking about networks and get your "feet wet" in social network analysis.
+For the first lab, you will construct several networks of your own that you will work with it throughout the course.

 *** { @unit = "", @title = "Readings", @reading, @foldout  }